willthames/devopsdays2014/slides.md

 ## A terrible weekend

-When Sam Newman tells you that microservices have to be carefully designed, he's very right
+When Sam Newman tells you that microservices have to be carefully designed, he&rsquo;s very right

 A set of cascading failures across a suite of microservices contributed to doing 30+ hours of oncall in a single weekend.

-We came up with a list of 20+ improvements.
+We came up with a list of 20+ improvements many of which needed to be applied to each failing service.

-This is a summary of some of those learnings!
+This is a distillation of learnings from that time!

 ## And Suncorp
+The applications I support are typically provided by third parties, and so making them more supportable is hard.
-I support a lot of third-party written software so I have even less power to fix things.
-But that's what support tickets are for.
+But that&rsquo;s what support tickets are for.

 . . .

-Or ranting&hellip;
+Or public education&dagger;&hellip;

+. . .

+&dagger; I won&rsquo;t name and shame too badly!

 # Discoverability